-We analyzed 'yes' responses with two Bayesian Generalized Linear Models (GLMs).
+We analyzed yes responses with two Bayesian Generalized Linear Models (GLMs).
 We assumed that responses were distributed following a Bernoulli distribution with a probit link function.
-We used the R packages brms (Bürkner, 2017, 2018) and rstan (Stan Development Team, 2019) to fit Bayesian hierarchical models (e.g., Gelman & Hill, 2007; Nicenboim & Vasishth, 2016).
+We used the R packages brms (Bürkner, 2017, 2018) and rstan (Stan Development Team, 2020a) to fit Bayesian hierarchical models (e.g., Gelman & Hill, 2007; Nicenboim & Vasishth, 2016).

+In our first model, we included experimental items from our first experiment as well.
 We analyzed only experimental sentences without including the missing data in the formula and used three categorical predictors and their interactions.
-We used (i) grammaticality of the sentence, (ii) attractor number, and (iii) category of the attractor, as well as their interactions as predictors.
+We used (i) grammaticality of the sentence, (ii) attractor number, and (iii) category of the attractor (i.e. the experiment), as well as their interactions as predictors.
+We also included the log transformed trial number in our models.
 Moreover, we used by-participant and by-item intercepts and slopes for all predictors.
 All factors were sum-coded.
 We used 0.5 for the following levels: (i) ungrammaticality, (ii) plural attractor, and (iii) genitive-marked nominal modifier.

 We have used the same priors that were specified in the analysis of Experiment 1.
+We also fit an additional model to see the effect of verbal attractors in Turkish agreement attraction.
+In our second model we only used experimental conditions from our second experiment.